 To Saute/Stir Fry

 - Heat a large pan or wok over medium heat.
-Add in 1 tbsp cooking oil of choice or butter and sauté the cauliflower rice until tender, about 5 to 8 minutes.
+Add in 1 tablespoon cooking oil of choice or butter and sauté the cauliflower rice until tender, about 5 to 8 minutes.
 Season to your liking.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.